Minor Traffic Infraction Attorney in Virginia

 Getting pulled over for speeding or some other minor traffic infraction in Virginia may seem like a slight inconvenience at the time.
 However, if you ignore the ticket or simply admit guilt and pay the fine, it can carry major financial consequences for you down the road.
 In fact, if you get enough traffic tickets, you could lose your driving privileges.

 Fortunately, you may have options for handling your minor traffic citation and avoiding or mitigating the financial and other consequences that come with a conviction.
 At Upton Law, PLLC, an experienced Virginia minor traffic infraction lawyer will help you to explore all options available to you and seek the best possible outcome in your case.
 Attorney Samantha Upton has built her firm on taking the hassle out of these situations for her clients.
-To learn more, contact Upton Law, PLLC today, for a free and confidential consultation.
+To learn more, contact us online or call Upton Law, PLLC today, for a free and confidential consultation.

 Common Types of Minor Infractions